stenvala/aws-cdk-legos/python-s3-to-efs-lambdas/README.md

 # What's here?

-This creates lambda that is attached to EFS and another
+This creates lambda that is attached to EFS and another....

 ## Commands